brianritchie1312/icat.ansible/README.md

 -----

 * The setup excutable for the storage plugin returns a fatal error but still performs it's function (currently it's set to ignore this error but this needs to be improved)
-* Currently the mysql root password is automatically reset to default before running mysqld_secure_installation, it ignores errors.
-So having the password set to any other than the variable mysql_root_pass will return an error but will be skipped (including the default password).
-THIS NEEDS TO BE REPLACED!
-* The Icat Ingest Script is forced to timeout after 60secs and the resulting error is ignored
+* Some tasks will fail even when correct (Mysql password reset and icat ingest).
+These errors are ignored with a conditional fail following them.
+It should return a fatal error if the previous task failed in anyway that was not the expected failure (eg. the ingest returns a different error than async timeout).
 * Hosts must be added to `/etc/ansible/hosts` or `tests/inventory` and have valid ssh keys, simply SSHing into target machine once beforehand should work.
 * All package installs (except pexpect) are set to present instead of latest, this greatly improves speed but may cause some problems if you have an old version of a package but with the same name, I have yet to encounter this (except for Pexpect)
 * If you already have mysql installed be sure to change the `mysql_root_pass` variable in `config.yml`
 * If you are using a VM with pip 1.0 installed, run `pip install --index-url=https://pypi.python.org/simple/ -U pip` to upgrade.
 * Some tasks involve finding a file with partial name instead of an absolute path.
 In these cases it will select the first matching file.
 For example If you have multiple 'mysql-connector-java-*.jar' files in /usr/share/java it will only use the first one.
-* Sometimes adding boolean variables to --extra-vars cause them to return false even when set to true, assigning the value in a preset file seems to work anyway
+* Sometimes adding boolean variables to --extra-vars cause them to return false even when set to true, assigning the value in a preset file seems to work anyway.

 TODO
 ----

 * Improve commenting and documentation
 * Improve feedback (eg. run automatic tests and report back with the debug module)
+* Improve Idempotence
 * Fix Storage setup script not working
-* Better workaround for mysql root pass
 * Learn how ldap works
-* Figure out how to automatically test plugin installs (eg. curl /authn/version)
 * Use smaller file for icat ingest
 * Consider replacing env_path with shell scripts for sourcing
-* Improve Debug feedback
-* Improve Idempotence and speed
 * Create task to remove all non LILS facilties from topcat.json
 * Make pycat.yml more adaptable (eg. pycat version numbers, control which user gets data, clearer args"
 * Currently topcat.json is modified to add all authn plugins to list in topcat.
 This should be replaced to only include enabled plugins.